waldoaraque/devops-development/practices/nodejs-api-basic/README.md

 # Nodejs Practice: Basic API
 ## Pre-requirements:
 - Nodejs installed.

-## Create a project folder to begin the code.
+## Make the basics steps to create an API.
 We position ourselves in the folder to start the project, in this case `nodejs-api-basic`.

 Now, let's start our project using `npm` commands